 - ASR All Media - sends all video/audio media for transcriptions at the time it is added to Echo360 (and successfully processed).
 This includes manual uploads, captures generated from within the system, and all universal capture uploads.
 It also includes media added by any user, including students.

-If you choose NOT to enable either of these ASR features for your institution, you can still request transcripts for individual pieces of media.
+If you choose NOT to enable the Course Media or All Media ASR options for your institution, you can still request transcripts for individual pieces of media.
 This allows you to take advantage of the Amazon ASR transcription service without having media transcribed on a large scale.

 Remember that these toggles and any reference to ASR here or in any of the Echo360 documentation refers to automatic Amazon-generated transcriptions of media.